Blog

 Thermogenesis (heat generation) is the most studied side effect of EMF exposure, in general.
 If extensive, heat in the skin can be easily distributed to the internal compartments of the body.
 [51] The testes and developing fetus may be at an increased risk for overheating due to EMF exposure.
 Other factors can increase or decrease the rate of EMF-induced thermogenesis (see below).

 Surface Area.
-With regard to thermal effects of EMF, lower frequencies have larger wavelengths and can cover a broader surface area than higher frequencies, which have smaller wavelengths and cover a lesser surface area.
+With regard to the thermal effects of EMF, lower frequencies have larger wavelengths and can cover a broader surface area than higher frequencies, which have smaller wavelengths and cover a lesser surface area.

 Low Intensity EMF.
-Electrical grids, cables, vehicles, artificial light sources and devices emitting low frequency EMF will emit larger wavelengths and cover a broader surface area.
-However, the heat generated from these devices are often greatly dispersed, which lowers the danger of overheating.
+Electrical grids, cables, vehicles, artificial light sources, and devices emitting low frequency EMF will emit larger wavelengths and cover a broader surface area.
+However, the heat generated from these devices is often greatly dispersed, which lowers the danger of overheating.
 The field strength dwindles substantially with short distances from these technologies as well, reducing their capacity for inducing non-thermal related effects.
 Thus, limiting contact with these devices can be an effective strategy for minimizing any potential harm.

 Artificial light may be an exception in this category, as the light itself serves as an additional type of high-intensity EMF emitted by the device.
 Artificial light is known to contain higher proportions of blue light by comparison to natural light, which can lead to ocular inflammation that may increase through the course of time and exposure.